-7. Non-Executive Committees
+6. Non-Executive Committees

-- 7.01 The provisions in Section 3, Decision-making and Committees General apply to non-Executive Committees, who receive their decision-making powers direct from the County Council.
-The following provisions apply specifically to non-Executive Committees. - 7.02 In the event of a non-Executive committee deciding any matter which has implications for the functions carried out by the Cabinet or a Cabinet Member, and the Cabinet or Cabinet Member not accepting those implications, the matter shall be determined by the County Council on recommendation from the Governance Committee.
+- 6.01 The provisions in Section 3, Decision-making and Committees General apply to non-executive committees, who receive their decision-making powers direct from the County Council.
+The following provisions apply specifically to non-executive committees. - 6.02 In the event of a non-executive committee deciding any matter which has implications for the functions carried out by the Cabinet or a cabinet member, and the Cabinet or cabinet member not accepting those implications, the matter shall be determined by the County Council on recommendation from the Governance Committee.

-Substitutes for Planning and Rights of Way Committees
+Substitutes for Governance and Planning and Rights of Way Committees

-- 7.03 Substitute members are permitted to attend a meeting of the Planning Committee and the Rights of Way Committee. - 7.04 The County Council will, at each annual meeting, nominate a panel of substitutes for the Planning Committee and the Rights of Way Committee. - 7.05 If a member is not able to attend a meeting, his or her political party may arrange a substitute by giving appropriate notice to the Director of Law and Assurance in writing, including the name of the member to attend in his or her place from the appropriate panel of substitutes. - 7.06 The notice should be given by the appropriate Group Leader, Deputy Group Leader, Group Secretary or Group Chairman to the Director of Law and Assurance by 5.00 p.m. on the day before the meeting if possible and not later than the start of the meeting. - 7.07 Members appointed as substitutes are in the same position in terms of responsibilities and duties as any other member of the committee, for example in relation to the declaration of any interest they might have.
+- 6.03 Substitute members are permitted to attend a meeting of the Governance and Planning and Rights of Way Committees. - 6.04 The County Council will, at each annual meeting, nominate a panel of eight substitutes for the Planning and Rights of Way Committee and a panel of four substitutes for the Governance Committee, to be appointed in line with political proportionality but including at least one member for each group represented on the Committee. - 6.05 If a member is not able to attend a meeting, his or her political party may arrange a substitute by giving appropriate notice to the Director of Law and Assurance in writing, including the name of the member to attend in his or her place from the appropriate panel of substitutes. - 6.06 The notice should be given by the appropriate group leader, deputy group leader, group secretary or group chairman to the Director of Law and Assurance by 5.00 p.m. on the day before the meeting if possible and not later than the start of the meeting. - 6.07 Members appointed as substitutes are in the same position in terms of responsibilities and duties as any other member of the committee, for example in relation to the declaration of any interest they might have.

-Planning Committee decisions
+Planning and Rights of Way Committee decisions

-- 7.08 If the Planning Committee is minded to refuse an application under Regulation 3 of the Town and Country Planning General Regulations 1992 or grant consent subject to a condition or conditions which may be unacceptable to the relevant Cabinet Member: - (a) The Planning Committee will not determine the application but will indicate its decision in principle. - (b) The officers of the County Council will try to overcome the objections to the proposal.
-If, after further investigation and discussion, they conclude that the Planning Committee's decision is justified, the decision will be implemented.
-If, on the other hand, they conclude that a re-submission or modification is not appropriate because the original proposal remains the best option, or the condition or conditions in dispute impose an unreasonable demand on the implementing committee, a report will be made to the Planning Committee.
+- 6.08 If the Planning and Rights of Way Committee is minded to refuse a planning application under Regulation 3 of the Town and Country Planning General Regulations 1992 or grant consent subject to a condition or conditions which may be unacceptable to the relevant cabinet member: - (a) The Planning and Rights of Way Committee will not determine the application but will indicate its decision in principle. - (b) The officers of the County Council will try to overcome the objections to the proposal.
+If, after further investigation and discussion, they conclude that the Planning and Rights of Way Committee's decision is justified, the decision will be implemented.
+If, on the other hand, they conclude that a re-submission or modification is not appropriate because the original proposal remains the best option, or the condition or conditions in dispute impose an unreasonable demand on the implementing committee, a report will be made to the Planning and Rights of Way Committee.